Categories

 • Silence sensor, engineer’s phone number

 With the purchase of the Android phone, however, I no longer have to worry about that.
 Android VNC is a free app that allows an Android phone to connect to any VNC server application.
-The user can save all the VNC connection information in the phone.
-It has several mouse options including touch pad, touch pad mouse, mouse track ball, etc. It connects to most VNC servers: incl TightVNC, RealVNC on Win and Linux, x11vnc, and Apple Remote Desktop on OS/X. 0.4.3.
+The user can save all the VNC connection information on the phone.
+It has several mouse options including a touch pad, touchpad mouse, mouse trackball, etc. It connects to most VNC servers: incl TightVNC, RealVNC on Win and Linux, x11vnc, and Apple Remote Desktop on OS/X. 0.4.3.
 Special commands such as ctl-alt-del are available through the menu.
 It is also fully zoomable.
 All in all, I can do almost anything with the Android phone that I can do on the laptop.
 My wife is thrilled.

 It is a time saver.